Markers

 }

-When using simple node creators, you can execute the following line right after you add each marker to have the pop-up enabled by default:
+When using simple node creators, you can include the following line right after you add each marker to have the pop-up enabled by default:

 Node Creators and their CSS